EddieJIV/osticket-prereqs/README.md

 You will then be prompted to name the Resource Group, and Select the region of that Resource group.

-- We will name the resource group, "osTicket"
+- We will name the resource group, "osTicket".
 - Make the region that it is in local to you.
 I am selecting <strong>(US) East US 2</strong> but choose the region local to you.
-- Click "Review & Create"
+- Click "Review & Create".

 Following this, you will be prompted to review your new Resource Group.
   - Make sure that it is named properly and in the correct region.